espocrm/documentation/administration/workflows.md

 * **After record created** - Triggered only when a new record is created.
 If specified conditions are met then actions will be run.
 * **After record saved** - Triggered when a new or existing record is saved.
 If specified conditions are met then actions will be run.
-* **Scheduled** - Triggered according defined scheduling.
+* **Scheduled** - Triggered according to the defined scheduling.
 You can setup it to run every day, every week, etc. Actions will be applied for records returned by specified list report.
 So you need also to create list report.
 * **Sequential** - Supposed to be run by another workflow.
 Provides an ability to make a complex logic.